fboehm/jse-2019/Rmd/jse-2019-ms.md

 To these three praiseworthy goals, we add a fourth:

-4.  develop skills in reproducible research to promote the practice of open science
+4.  develop skills in reproducible research to promote open science practices

 We see the fourth goal as an equal with the first three from Nolan and Temple Lang (2010).
 Data scientists are uniquely positioned to promote open science practices, including the free sharing of data, code, and instructions for their use.
-The recently recognized need for science to be more transparent and more reproducible elevate this goal to the level of the first three.
+The need for science to be more transparent and more reproducible elevate this goal to the level of the first three.

 Below, we detail our methods for creating a reproducible framework for undergraduate data science research.
 We describe our results before